Azure-Samples/cosmosdb-external-blog-posts/README.md

 ### Prerequisites

-Individuals contributing content must first sign the [Microsoft Contributor License Agreement here](https://cla.opensource.microsoft.com/microsoft/.github)
+Individuals contributing content must first sign the [Microsoft Contributor License Agreement here](https://cla.opensource.microsoft.com/microsoft/.github).
+When you submit a PR you will see [this in your pull request](https://docs.opensource.microsoft.com/tools/cla/#how-does-it-work)

 ### Steps to follow